top of page

 The adjective 'mendacious' has its etymological origins in the Latin word 'mendax,' which means 'lying' or 'false.'
 It is derived from 'mendum,' meaning 'fault' or 'defect.'
 Therefore, 'mendacious' etymologically conveys the idea of being characterized by falsehood or deception.
 It describes individuals who are habitually or intentionally dishonest, deceptive, or untruthful.
 The term 'mendacious' emphasizes the persistent nature of such behavior, highlighting a pattern of deceit and falsehoods.
 Its etymology underscores the idea of actions or statements that are marred by faults or defects of truthfulness, reflecting the intent to mislead or deceive others.

-Quiz: Find the meaning of the adjective mendacious:
+Find the correct meaning of the adjective mendacious:

 Try Again!